Never Violence!: Plot

 A boy watches his neighbor baking a strawberry cake.
-He steals the strawberry cake and eats it.
-However, he is discovered by the neighbour.
+He steals the strawberry cake and eats it, but he is discovered by the neighbour.
 She brings him to his mother and tells her to punish her son.
 The mother tells her son to go outside and get a stick.
 When it gets dark, the boy is still not back.
-The mother runs into the forest and calls for him.
-But her son does not answer.
+The mother runs into the forest and calls for him, but her son does not answer.
 Then she runs to the phone.
-Just when she wants to make a call, her son comes back.
-He says that he is sorry.
+Just when she wants to make a call, her son comes back and says that he is sorry.
 The mother explains that the most important thing is that he is back.
 The boy tells his mother he could not find a stick.
 Instead, he gives her a big stone.
 He adds that she could hurt him with that too.
 The mother looks at him in horror, puts the stone aside and hugs her boy.
 The stone is placed on the windowsill and the words "Never Violence" appear.

 Background

 The film crew needed more than a year to develop the film.
 Later the film was made with a budget of 3,000 euros, within three days in Steinberg-Haff und Emkendorf in Schleswig-Holstein.
 At first it was considered to relocate history to the present day.
-The mother should have been a single parent and should have come from a precarious situation.
-But that would have let into many viewers seeing violence as a problem of others.
+The mother should have been a single parent and should have come from a precarious situation, but that would have let into many viewers seeing violence as a problem of others.
 Instead, the film crew wanted to portray violence from a child's point of view.
-Director David Aufdembrinke explained that it is a child who does everything to gain his mothers love.
-He adds that it was important for him to demonstrate that children who experience violence perceive it as something completely normal and pass it on to others.
+Director David Aufdembrinke explained that it is a child who does everything to gain his mother's love.
+He added that it was important for him to demonstrate that children who experience violence perceive it as something completely normal and pass it on to others.
 If violence is a strange thing for them, one can hope for a peaceful future.
-The film was released on the International Children's Day at 20 September 2009 by the DAGO Kinderlobby (DAGO Children's Lobby) in cooperation with the Deutsche Liga für das Kind (German League for the Child in Family and Society).
+The film was released on the International Children's Day on 20 September 2009 by the DAGO Kinderlobby (DAGO Children's Lobby) in cooperation with the Deutsche Liga für das Kind (German League for the Child in Family and Society).
 These two organizations work for the rights of young people.
 It was the first film role for the main actor Justus Herold.
 In 2010, the film was shown at the Sardinia Film Festival in Sardinia.
 The Stiftung Kinderschutz Schweiz (Swiss Foundation for Child Protection) showed the film on their website during the international No Hitting Day.

 Reception

-Sandra Schäfer of the Berliner Morgenpost believes that the story would be timeless through the choice of images and the rural environment.
+Sandra Schäfer of the Berliner Morgenpost said that the story would be timeless through the choice of images and the rural environment.
 In addition, the film would strongly remind the viewer of the world of Astrid Lindgren's characters.